What is Accelerated Share Repurchase (Buyback)?

 Since the company’s initial share repurchase program in fiscal 2002 through the end of fiscal 2015, the company has repurchased shares of its common stock, having a value of approximately $60.1 billion.

 - In 2006-2007, Home Depot agreed to buy back 289.3 million shares of its common stock for $10.7 billion.

 - In 2014-15, Home Depot buyback in excess of $7 billion worth of common stock.

 As shown in the below graph, Home Depot prices have climbed from a low of approx. $20 per share in 2009 to a current high of $139 in 2017.

 We note that Home Depots Average diluted shares outstanding decreased by more than 30% in the past 6-7 years.
 It is due to the buyback of shares.

 Sample Accelerated Share Repurchase Agreement – Home Depot

 Below is a sample accelerated share repurchase agreementRepurchase AgreementA repurchase agreement or repo is a short-term borrowing for individuals who deal in government securities.
-Such an agreement can happen between multiple parties into three types- specialized delivery, held-in-custody repo and third-party repo. of Home Depot. this details the amount committed for buyback during each quarter, initial shares delivered, additional shares delivered and total shares.
+Such an agreement can happen between multiple parties into three types- specialized delivery, held-in-custody repo and third-party repo. of Home Depot.
+This details the amount committed for buyback each quarter; initial shares delivered, additional shares delivered, and total shares.

 source: Home Depot 10K Filings